robmonday/blog/README.md

 #Multi-User Blog

 This is a Udacity project that is part of the Full Stack Nanodegree.
+It makes use of the Bootstrap HTML framework and Google App Engine.

 ##Installation
 <ol>